callum-marshall/bank-tech-test/README.md

 ### User Stories

 ```
+as a bank manager
+so that we can keep our books straight
+i would like accounts to start with an opening balance of 0

 as a bank user
 so that i can see how much money is in my account
 I would like to be able to print a statement that shows my balance